anhaidgroup/delex/examples/Cluster-Example.md

 # Step-by-step guide to running Delex

 This guide is a step-by-step guide to running Delex.
-FOr this guide, we will assume that you have already installed everything from the provided [Cloud installation guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-cloud-based-cluster.md) .
+For this guide, we will assume that you have already installed everything from the provided [Cloud Installation Guide](https://github.com/anhaidgroup/delex/blob/docs/doc/installation-guides/install-cloud-based-cluster.md) .

 ## Step One: Download datasets --- We should change when the datasets are hosted to make it easier using wget